wheniwork/standards/README.md

 > I've taken some code from one of my other website projects that I was working on in Go to make the REST API a bit easier when it came to filtering/sorting/selecting fields to be returned.
 And the date range handling for Issue #6 I added into that filtering handler.

 > I had some issues with nil references in the shifts code.
 Kept running into this: https://golang.org/doc/faq#nil_error I was able to fix it but the code was so spaghetti I ended up discarding all of the changes because it also ended up introducing a bunch of other bugs.
 So the verifyShift section works but it's not as pretty as I'd like it to be.
-I also still need to add some code for making sure that if it's updating a shift it validates that it doesn't conflict properly.